astelrastogi/WhatDay/README.md

 ## A.b - App Description

 This app takes input from the user for a date, and displays the day for that particular date.
-If the input is invalid, i.e. not in DD-MM-YYYY format, it displays that the input is valid.
+If the input is invalid, i.e. not in DD-MM-YYYY format, it displays that the input is invalid.
+The display message is customised for different cases of invalid inputs.
+For example if user enters 31-09-2903, it will display "This month doesn't have 31 days".

 ### Known Bugs